lat9/options_stock_support/pages/posm_notifications.md

 `$p1`: An associative array of values representing the `$db` fields returned by the just-issued database query.

 `$p2`: A reference to the `$extra_info` variable, initialized to an empty string.
-An observer can append its information here and the value is returned by the AJAX request as an element of the `options_value` array.
+An observer can append its information here and the value is returned by the AJAX request as the 'extra_info' element of the `options_value` array.

 #### `NOTIFY_AJAX_POSM_DEPENDENCIES_EXTENSION_INFO`